28 November 2025

 For a Riesling, consider the Theodorus Riesling Trocken, a delicious off-dry Pfalz Riesling with wonderfully complex flavours that would stand up to roast turkey and all the sides (or roast pork as well).

-We’ve recommended some red Tempranillo’s but you might not be expecting a Tempranillo Blanco (white Tempranillo).
-Yup, that is white Tempranillo.
+We’ve recommended some red Tempranillos, but you might not be expecting a Tempranillo Blanco (yep that’s white Tempranillo in English!).
 Again, this is from Viña Ijalba, who have chosen to age the wine in American oak barrels, giving it a lavish mouthfeel and good weight.
-Both delicious and interesting.

 Jamie Oliver has a great blog, entitled “12 ways to use up leftover turkey”.
-For fun, here is a wine recommendation for seven ov the recipes.
+For fun, here is a wine recommendation for seven of the recipes.

 His oozy and comforting turkey risotto calls for Prosecco, so what better pairing than a Prosecco to go with it?
 Giol’s Prosecco Frizzante is always a good choice.